iv461/icey/icey_examples/README.md

 We demonstrate how to:

 - Write simple publisher/subscribers with promises, chaining then
+- Using C++20 coroutines to achieve synchronous-looking, async/await-style code
 - Automatic synchronization between multiple topics
 - Subscribing single transforms and looking them transforms by synchronizing with other topics
 - Parameter structs, greatly simplifying declaration and managing of multiple parameters